Sphaerista/landing_one/README.md

-Example of landing page.
+Example of the fully responsive landing page.

-Gulp and Sass were used in this project.
+Gulp, Sass and plain JavaScript were used in this project.